saymynamej/poker-backend/README.md

-***This is poker room with a backend and frontend modules, for start it you have to run commands below, and you must have docker, gradle, java11:***
+***This is poker room with a backend and frontend modules, for start it on a test mode you have to run commands below, and you must have docker, gradle, java11:***
 ---
 ## For example:
 ##### BACKEND: